simonvart/reset-jqacmw/README.md

 reset-jqacmw
 ============

-Reset Jquery Accordion Menu Widget
+Reset Jquery Accordion Menu Widget (Wordpress)

 - A client was using the Jquery Accordion Menu Widget on its site.
 But the menu was using a cookie to store the active states of the menu.